muzkkir/CTFFriday_2020_July_W1/README.md

 ## Fifth Flag

 <kbd>![alt text](images/60.png)</kbd>

-Task is about Priviledge Escalation so first I have to look for simple methods.
+Task is about Privilege Escalation so first I have to look for simple methods.

 <kbd>![alt text](images/61.png)</kbd>

-Interesting, I can only use find file command as a super user.
+Interestingly, I can only use the find command as a superuser.
-So, I research on web about the "find" command to got super user priviledge on web.
+So, I research on the web about the "find" command to get superuser privilege on the web.

 <kbd>![alt text](images/69.png)</kbd>